Hemp, Cannabis indica & co

 Not that long ago, about hundred of years back, it was a part of many medicines, as you can see on the photo below:

-Here in Germany, as well as almost in the entire EU, legally you can only get the strains with THC below 0.5%.
+Here in Germany, as well as almost in the entire EU, legally you can only get the strains with THC amount that stays below 0.5%.
 But unfortunately with such low THC level, the CBD also stays quite low.

-We use commercial Hemp to make our Hemp Kombucha.
+We use commercial Hemp to make our Cannabis Kombucha.

 There's a lot of information about Cannabis coming out now.
 Here's just one pictorial from Herbal Dispatch.